WojciechowskiPiotr/cml-terraform-converter/README.md

 ## Usage

-First export the lab topology from Cisco Modeling Labs to YAML file and store it in project folder.
-To export the lab log into you Cisco Modeling Labs instance, enter lab you ant to export, from top menu select Lab->Download Lab and save the file.
+First, export the lab topology from Cisco Modeling Labs to the YAML file and store it in the project folder.
+Log into your Cisco Modeling Labs instance to export the lab, enter the lab you want to export from the top menu, select Lab->Download Lab, and save the file.

-To convert lab into Terraform files use the followin command: `python3 cml-terraform-converter -i lab.yaml` where _lab.yaml_ is name of the exported file.
+To convert lab into Terraform files use the following command: `python3 cml-terraform-converter -i lab.yaml` where _lab.yaml_ is the name of the exported file.

-As a result of running the script new folder _lab_ will be created.
-Folder name is always the same as the exported YAML filename.
+As a result of running the script, a new folder _lab_ will be created.
+The folder name is always the same as the exported YAML filename.
 It contains two files: _variables.tf_ and _main.tf_.
-The first files contains variables like CML server URL, login and password.
-Edit this file providing correct credentials.
-The _main.tf_ contains the topology for Terraform.
+The first file contains variables like CML server URL, login, and password.
+Edit this file, providing the correct credentials.
+The _main.tf_ has the topology for Terraform.

 ## Known issues

-Use the [GitHub Issues](https://github.com/WojciechowskiPiotr/cml-terraform-converter/issues) to report any problems or share an ideas about how to expand the script.
+Use the [GitHub Issues](https://github.com/WojciechowskiPiotr/cml-terraform-converter/issues) to report any problems or share ideas about expanding the script.

 ## Getting involved

-If you want to contribute to this project feel free to fork it and then send you proposal using the [Pull Request](https://github.com/WojciechowskiPiotr/cml-terraform-converter/pulls).
+If you want to contribute to this project. feel free to fork it and then send your proposal using the [Pull Request](https://github.com/WojciechowskiPiotr/cml-terraform-converter/pulls).